wq/wq/docs/@wq/rollup-plugin.md

 # @wq/rollup-plugin

+[@wq/rollup-plugin][source]

-@wq/rollup-plugin makes it possible to create custom plugins that integrate with [wq.app](https://wq.io/wq.app)'s pre-built **wq.js** bundle. @wq/rollup-plugin remaps certain module imports to leverage exports from the bundle.
+@wq/rollup-plugin makes it possible to create custom plugins that integrate with [wq.app]'s pre-built [**wq.js**][wq] bundle. @wq/rollup-plugin remaps certain module imports to leverage exports from the bundle.

 > Note: While @wq/rollup-plugin can used in a project build, it is primarily intended for use by authors of plugins distributed as reusable Django apps.
 Django projects created with `wq start --with-npm` (& Create React App) use CRA's Webpack configuration by default instead of Rollup.
-(See [@wq/cra-template](https://github.com/wq/wq.start/tree/master/packages/cra-template))
+(See [@wq/cra-template])

 ### Usage